-Was there any opposition to your project/application 1?
-Yes No If there was opposition, provide a detail of the opposition documents to this application.
-Please incaddress the opposition.
+Was there any opposition to your project/application?

+If there was opposition, provide a detail of the opposition below and attach any pertinent opposition documents to this application.
+Please include a plan on how your organization will address the opposition.

-6. Applicant must obtain landowner authorization for project work from all relevant landowner land the project crosses or impacts.
+6. Applicant must obtain landowner authorization for project work from all relevant landowners whose land the project crosses or impacts.
 Landowner authorization must be written authorization, must mention this project specifically, and must be included as an attachment for the application to be considered.
-Authorization must be valid for five more years to qualify for RTP grant funding. ts.
-Landowner authorization must be written t specifically, and must be included as an nsidered.
-Authorization must be valid for five or
+Authorization must be valid for five or more years to qualify for RTP grant funding.

 Choose applicable land type(s)

 Public land Private land

 Indicate years of access granted

-All landowner(s) names for the entire pro oject area
+All landowner(s) names for the entire project area

 Borough, region, or nearest community

-If there are legal easements for the work a copy of the easement as an attachmen k area, include the ADL number or other identifier and at.
+If there are legal easements for the work area, include the ADL number or other identifier and a copy of the easement as an attachment.

 ADL/Identifying Number

 7. How will this project benefit the public?

 8. Does this project solve a recreational problem?

-Į

 9. Will this project provide opportunities for people experiencing disabilities?

-10 .
-Will this project utilize youth development groups to provide labor or assistance?
-If yes,

-10 .
-Will this project utilize youth development groups to provide labor or assistance?
+10. Will this project utilize youth development groups to provide labor or assistance?
 If yes, provide specific details.

-10

-10

-10

-10

-10

-10

-10

-provide specific details.
+11. List the types and number of users expected to benefit from this project.

 12. Does this project provide new recreational opportunities?
 If yes, provide specific details.

-SECTION IV: Budget Information The maximum individual grant award amounts for FY2022 are as follows: \$300,000.00 for Motorized projects \$150,000.00 for Non-Motorized and Diversified projects O \$130,000.00 for Non-Wictorized dila Diversifica projects Plan to Fund 100% of Project before Reimbursement As RTP grants are reimbursable awards, the applicant must assert that they have the ability to fund the project as a whole before the project will be considered for award.
+SECTION IV: Budget Information

+The maximum individual grant award amounts for FY2024 are as follows:

+- \$300,000.00 for Motorized projects - \$200,000.00 for Non-Motorized and Diversified projects

+Plan to Fund 100% of Project before Reimbursement

+As RTP grants are reimbursable awards, the applicant must assert that they have the ability to fund the project as a whole before the project will be considered for award.

 Please explain how the applicant organization is going to fund the federal share for this project.